skot/ESP-Miner/readme.md

 ### Unlock Settings

-In order to unlock the Input fields for ASIC Mhz and ASIC Voltage you need to open up your Browser console (mostly done by pressing F12).
-If you submit the command `unlockSettings()` your input fields for ASIC Mhz and ASIC Voltage will be unlocked and you can place other values out of the predefined scope into them.
+In order to unlock the Input fields for ASIC Frequency and ASIC Core Voltage you need to append `?oc` to the end of the settings tab URL in your browser.
+Be aware that without additional cooling overclocking can overheat and/or damage your Bitaxe.

 ## Development